matthew-scherf/Only-One/README.md

 ### 12.5 A Personal Note

-This work emerges from the intersection of three commitments:
+This work emerges from the intersection of two commitments:

 1. **Direct experience:** A personal encounter with non-dual awareness
-2. **Philosophical rigor:** Training in formal logic and analytic philosophy
+2. **Philosophical curiosity:** A passion for examination of experience
 3. **Cross-cultural respect:** Recognition that wisdom traditions worldwide deserve serious engagement

 The combination is unusual but not unprecedented. Śaṅkara himself was both a realized sage and a systematic philosopher.
 Nāgārjuna combined meditation and logic.
 Spinoza lived a contemplative life while writing geometrically precise philosophy.